Setting an Uplink Port on an EX Series or QFX Series Switch as a Virtual Chassis Port

 user@switch> request virtual-chassis vc-port set pic-slot 1 port 0 member 1

 You can also connect to a member switch individually using the request session member command, and set a VCP locally on that member.
-(As in Step 1, you do not specify the member option in that case.)
+(As in Step 1, you don’t specify the member option in that case.)

-Setting an Uplink VCP on a Standalone Switch
+Set an Uplink Port as a VCP on a Standalone Switch

 You can set an uplink VCP on a standalone switch before interconnecting the link into an existing Virtual Chassis.
 You must set the port as a VCP for the Virtual Chassis master to detect the switch and complete the process of adding it as a member.